 California has given us three new truths about government.

-▪ The higher taxes rise, the worse state services become.
+One, the higher that taxes rise, the worse state services become.

 Because oil prices have crashed, state bureaucrats apparently believe that the public won’t notice the tax increase in their fill-up costs – even though special California fuel mandates already help make gas prices 25 percent higher than the national average.